Peugeot 205: History

-The fully independent suspension used the now standard PSA Peugeot Citroën layout that had debuted in the Peugeot 305 estate.
+The fully independent suspension used the standard PSA Peugeot Citroën layout that had debuted in the Peugeot 305 estate.
 A key ingredient of the success of the 205, it had MacPherson struts at the front and trailing arms with torsion bars at the rear.
 The rear suspension was very compact, designed to minimise suspension intrusion into the boot, giving a wide flat loadspace, while providing excellent ride and handling.

 Early 205s used the X petrol engine (Note: commonly nicknamed the Douvrin "Suitcase Engine") from the older Peugeot 104, although these were later (1987–1988) replaced with the newer XU and TU-series engines, which were of PSA design.
 Engines ranged in displacement from 954 cc to 1905 cc, in carburettor or fuel injected versions.

 The diesel models employed the PSA XUD engine, lifted from the Citroën BX which was introduced in September 1982.
 These engines had a capacity of 1769 cc (XUD7) and 1905 cc (XUD9) and are closely related to the XU5 and XU9 petrol engines in the BX16 and BX19 of the time.
 The diesel engines were world-beating and so petrol-like that many buyers were won over by petrol car performance combined with diesel economy.
-For instance, the 205 GRD (1.8 Diesel, 59 bhp, 78 lbft) was as fast as, yet smoother than, the 205 GR (1.4 Petrol, 59 bhp, 78 lbft), due to the engine developing peak torque at much lower rpm, while using much less fuel.
+For instance, the 205 GRD (1.8 Diesel, 59 bhp at 4,600 rpm, 110 Nm at 2,000 rpm) was as fast as, yet smoother than, the 205 GR (1.4 Petrol, 59 bhp at 5,000 rpm, 106.9 Nm at 2,500 rpm), due to the engine developing its higher peak torque at lower rpm, while using much less fuel.